sramteke171/js-events/readme.md

 ## Learning Objectives

 ### Events

 * Explain event-driven development
-* Understand working with events in JavaScript
+* Understand the different types of events we can work with in JS
-* Define what `this` represents in the context of an event listener
+* Setup an event listener and an event handler
+* Use the event object

 ### Callbacks

 * Explain the concept of a "callback" and how we can pass functions as arguments to other functions
 * Explain why callbacks are important to asynchronous program flow
 * Pass a named function as a callback to **another** function